TimCares/MasterThesis/docs/thesis/background/related_work/clip.typ

 contribute to greater numerical stability (the logarithm grows at a low rate), resulting in less drastic changes in the temperature during optimization and thereby making training more stable.

-In the matrix $bold(L)$, the cosine similarity between image $i$ and text $j$ in the batch is denoted by $bold(L)_(i,j)$, where the diagonal elements contain the similarity for positive pairs.
-To maximize the similarity between positive pairs $(i, i)$, and minimize the similarity between negative pairs $(i, j)$, with $i eq.not j$, cross-entropy loss is used.
+In the matrix $bold(L)$, the cosine similarity between image $i$ and text $j$ in the batch is denoted by $L_(i,j)$, where the diagonal elements contain the similarity for positive pairs.
+To maximize the similarity between positive pairs $(i, i)$, and minimize the similarity between negative pairs $(i, j)$, with $i eq.not j$, cross-entropy loss is yet again.

-The loss for selecting the correct caption for each image and vice versa is exacly the same as given in (TODO: cite vision-lang-contrast i2t) and (TODO: cite vision-lang-contrast t2i), respectively.
-The final loss of CLIP is the vision-language contrastive loss, given in (TODO: cite vision-lang-contrast).
+The loss is defined exactly the same as for the vision-language contrastive loss (see @contrastive_loss_i2t and @contrastive_loss_t2i).

 $
 cal(L)_"CLIP" = cal(L)_"CL" = 1/2 * (cal(L)_"CL"^("i2t") + cal(L)_"CL"^("t2i"))
 $

-CLIP only relies on contrastive learning to train a vision-language model, and therefore requires a high batch size to achieve good results.
+CLIP only relies *only* on contrastive learning to train a vision-language model, and therefore requires a high batch size to achieve good results.
 The authors use a very large batch size of 32,768 @clip.
-An abstract illustration of the end-to-end training process of CLIP is shown in
+An abstract illustration of the end-to-end training process of CLIP is shown in @clip_fig.

-(TODO: cite figure) in the Appendix.
+#figure(
+  image(
+  width: 75%,
+  "../../figures/clip.png"),
+  caption: [Illustration of CLIP training.
+A batch of image-text pairs is passed through the model and embedded into a shared latent space.
+  The cosine similarity between all pairs is computed and softmax-normalized to calculate the image-to-text and text-to-image loss.
+The final loss is the mean of both losses @clip.
+  The example is shown with a batch size of 6.
+The figure does not originate from the original paper, but is a custom visualization of the concept.
+Image-Text pair is taken from the MSCOCO train set @coco, and do not refer to the contrastive loss of 6 pairs at the top of the figure.
+They are merely indicators of the intput to the model.], ) <clip_fig>

 ==== Zero-Shot Image Classification <clip_zero_shot_section>